Scroll of Exalted Kingship: Contents

-The scroll describes what happens in the World of Light (such as being blessed by a certain uthra) for each Qolasta prayer that is recited.
+The scroll describes what happens in the World of Light (such as being blessed by a certain uthra) for each Qulasta prayer that is recited.

-The scroll has an illustrated diagram of a wellspring (bira) with 9 trees emerging out of the wellspring.
+The scroll has an illustrated diagram of a wellspring (aina) with 9 trees emerging out of the wellspring.
 The wellspring diagram contains the first 6 letters of the Mandaic alphabet (a ࡀ, b ࡁ, g ࡂ, d ࡃ, h ࡄ, u ࡅ), along with 14 sections labeled with the words teacher, crown, wreath, ether, fire, garment, stole, tunic, girdle, mother, father, brother, sister.